yamule/smithwaterman/test/README.md

+There is no test for the JavaScript version.

 1-4 can be skipped.

 === Please use 1-4 when you want to construct more than 100 example files.
 100 is not enough to cover all cases.
 I'm so stupid that can not make a perfect testset....====